 The Mission of the Rancho Santa Fe Democratic Club is to promote and advance Democratic principles by educating the membership and the community on vital issues, current legislation, and the Democratic Party.
 The Club encourages intelligent participation in the democratic political process, advocates positions on issues, supports or opposes ballot propositions and initiatives, provides a forum and endorsements for Democratic candidates and candidates in non-partisan races, provides election support, and facilitates connection with other Democrats.

 SECTION 1 - ELIGIBILITY

-Anyone registered as a Democrat or, has expressed intent to register as a Democrat, shall be eligible for membership in this club.
+Anyone registered as a Democrat or anyone who has expressed intent to register as a Democrat, shall be eligible for membership in this club.

-Everyone eligible to be a member of this club and whose annual dues are currently paid shall he a member in good standing.
+Everyone eligible to be a member of this club and who has paid (or had waived) his or her annual dues shall he a member in good standing.

 SECTION 3 - DUES